MohannadAlnahhas/Text_Editor/README.md

 The commands that the program can do: <br>
 1- Appending new lines after the last line. <br>
-2- Deleting lines.
+2- Deleting lines. <br>
 3- Editing characters ( a cursor will appear to replace, delete, or add a new character in the current line). <br>
 4- Jumping to a given line number. <br>
 5- Searching for a given word. <br>
 6- Printing commands list ( what and how to use the commands). <br>